wolfSSL/wolfssl-nginx/README.md

 ## Post-Quantum Algorithms

-Starting with wolfSSL version 5.1.0 and nginx version 1.21.4, You can now enable the integration of liboqs in wolfSSL thus enabling post-quantum algorithms for your HTTPS connections over TLS 1.3.
+You can now enable the use of post-quantum algorithms for your HTTPS connections over TLS 1.3.

-First, you will need to build the OpenQuantumSafe group's liboqs and their fork of OpenSSL to generate the certificate chain that uses the post-quantum FALCON signature scheme.
-Instructions for that are in wolfSSL git repository's INSTALL file.
-Note that when you generate your certificates, you will need to add your IP address as a subject alternative name.
-See here for more details: https://www.openssl.org/docs/manmaster/man5/x509v3_config.html
+First, you will need to build the OpenQuantumSafe group's liboqs and their fork of OpenSSL to generate the certificate chain that uses ML-DSA signature scheme.
+Alternatively, for your convenience, we have already generated some test certificates and they can be found in the wolfSSL OSP repo in the oqs directory.

 When building wolfSSL, you will need to add a couple extra flags:

 ```
-./configure --prefix=/usr/local --enable-nginx --with-liboqs
+./configure --prefix=/usr/local --enable-nginx --enable-kyber --enable-dilithium
 make all
 make check
 sudo make install